vilbur/ZBRUSH-Plugin-3DsMaxSync/readme.md

 # 3DsMaxSync

-# RUN 3DS MAX and ZBRUSH AS ADMINISTRATOR
+### IMPORTANT: RUN 3DS MAX and ZBRUSH AS ADMINISTRATOR

+## Export Objects between Zbrush & 3DsMax and vice versa

+### Supported features

-1. MaxScript Export obj
+1. Export each object as subtool
-2. Ahk - Create zScript file loadExportedTool.txt
-3. AHk - Run zScript loadExportedTool.txt`
+1. Keep instances on import to 3Ds Max
+1. Keep Object hierarchy on import to 3Ds Max